-Ecolibrium is a multi-disciplinary project by Loisaida, Inc. Arts & Culture center that studies, surveys, and analyzes environmental conditions at the hyper-local level with the goal of improving public health and quality of life for our community.
+Ecolibrium is a multi-disciplinary Climate Science Literacy and Environmental Justice project by Loisaida, Inc. Center that studies, surveys, and analyzes environmental conditions at the hyper-local level with the goal of improving public health and quality of life for our neighborhood and continuous Lower Manhattan community.

 Loisaida has assembled a diverse, multigenerational team of local and national collaborators, college students, recent graduates, high school seniors, and professionals working in the fields of data science, architecture and engineering who all seek to improve public health and monitor environmental conditions in the Lower East Side (“Loisaida”) neighborhood.
 The project is funded through the New York State Department of Environmental Conservation’s Environmental Justice award.
 Ecolibrium’s first phase will culminate in a comprehensive hazard map of the Lower East Side and a multimedia campaign and interactive exhibition that utilizes independent media resources to enhance public awareness of environmental health hazards affecting us.

 Through immersive skills-sharing approach, the project uses multimedia resources to enhance environmental and climate science literacy and inspire positive environmental behaviors.

 For the first cycle of Ecolibrium we’ll be implementing a 1-year community science project that will enhance public knowledge on local indoor and outdoor air quality and its connections to individual and community health, while increasing environmental and ecological literacy in our neighborhood of the Lower East Side.

 Environmental Literacy is the ability of an individual to comprehend issues of environmental science and to understand their own relationship to natural systems.